fengzilong/webpack-stats-tree/README.md

 <img src="media/screenshot.jpg" alt="screenshot" width="500" />

-You can see which modules and files are in your chunk 🎉
+You can see which modules and files are in your asset 🎉

 ## Installation